Kim Jong Un Insulted Trump And Taught America A New Word At The Same Time

 Freelance journalist Jihye Lee said the original statement in Korean used a term better translated as “old beast lunatic,” but it became “dotard” in the English version released by North Korea.

 The statement caused the word “dotard” to trend on Twitter.
-Here is some of the reaction:
+Here are some of the reactions: